Watts-Lab/task-mapping/tasks/Reading the mind in the eyes.md

 TASK EXAMPLE:
 Here is an example of the task.
 The correct answer is:strong>Panicked.
 Try hovering over the options to see the definition of each word.

+Final Survey Questions:

+Please answer the following short survey.
+You do not have to provide any information you feel uncomfortable with.
+Age
+Gender
+Highest Education Qualification
+Do you feel the pay was fair?
+Please provide any feedback, including problems you encountered.

 # Criteria
 ## Performance calculation
 Social perceptiveness: the number of RME questionscorrectly answered.
 As with skill, individuals above/below the median social perceptiveness score were classified as high/low social perceptiveness, respectively.